While covid-19 continues to force remote work, Europe looks to enforce a right to disconnect

 Draft legislation circulated in the Spanish media would also establish a “right to a flexible schedule,” while setting clear hours when workers are expected to be available.
 The bill is expected to state that choosing to work remotely should not mean accepting a loss in pay, job stability or opportunities for promotion.

-Greece, too, has drafted remote work legislation.
-In addition to defining work hours and addressing expenses, the Greek bill would ban the use of cameras that some employers have used to make sure their employees were actually putting in their hours; require employers to respect the private lives of remote workers; and create a remote-work division within the country’s labor compliance agency.
+Greece, too, has drafted remote-work legislation.
+In addition to defining work hours and addressing expenses, the Greek bill would ban the use of cameras that some employers have adopted to make sure their employees were actually putting in their hours; require employers to respect the private lives of remote workers; and create a remote-work division within the country’s labor compliance agency.
 Policymakers are still discussing how to define overtime when people work flexible schedules at home.

 Ireland, meanwhile, is in the middle of a public consultation process to draft guidelines for remote working, part of a broader push to encourage the habit even after the pandemic is over.